Landfall

 Roofing in Cumberland County is a storm-driven business

 Eastern North Carolina sits under dozens of severe weather watches every year.
 Hurricane Matthew dropped nearly fifteen inches of rain on the region.
 Hurricane Florence caused roughly $22 billion in damage across North Carolina and came ashore close enough to matter here.
 Every significant event generates a call spike your current phone setup was never sized for.
-Fifty calls in twenty-four hours means forty-nine answered after the fact, and the out-of-state storm chasers working the neighborhood don't wait for you to return them.
+Fifty calls in twenty-four hours means most of them are answered after the fact, and the out-of-state storm chasers working the neighborhood don't wait for you to return them.

 Speed-to-lead data from the Lead Response Management Study, later popularized by Harvard Business Review, found contacting an inbound lead within five minutes made a business roughly twenty-one times more likely to qualify it than waiting thirty.
 For storm roofing, the window is tighter.
 Homeowners are anxious.
 Adjusters are scheduling.
 Chase crews are knocking doors the same morning.
 First to answer wins the inspection.